ef-gy/analyticsd/README.md

 Log output recognised by this daemon is sent to Google Analytics by means of the Measurement Protocol.
 This means you need to have Universal Analytics enabled for your property.

+Out of the box this daemon supports syslog events from OpenSSH and scanlogd, as well as standard "combined" format HTTP logs and kippo honeypot log files.
+Adding more log formats is a matter of simply adding more regular expressions.
+Additionally, CPU and network usage is translated to events that are also logged.

 Installation
 ============